logothings/logothings/Home.md

 In looking for early records of the past I found very few pictures and videos, but posted what I had.
 (We mostly had taken screen images.)
-The earliest pictures I have are from 1969\.
+The earliest pictures I have are from 1969.
 I did find a few from the early 1970s.
-Here are Marvin and Seymour in 1971.
+For example, here are Marvin and Seymour in 1971.

 ![headshot.jpg](./images/headshot.jpg "Head shot of Seymour and Marvin")</td>

-This wiki is an experiment in collecting and presenting material on Logo.

-I apologize for the redundancy.

 In celebration of Logo at 50 I submitted a paper to a special issue of the International Journal of Child-Computer Interaction.
 Most of the paper was written in 1970.

 [cynthia.seymour.specialissue1.docx](./documents/cynthia.seymour.specialissue1.docx)

+This website is an experiment in collecting and presenting material on Logo.

 ## History